 4. The Benefits of Risk Assessment

-After conducting an overall risks assessment, the auditors should be able to develop a good system capable of detecting material misstatement.
+After conducting an overall risks assessment, the auditors should be able to develop a good system capable of detecting a material misstatement.
 They should be certain if the system is strong based on the assessed risks of account balances and various transaction.

 5. Conducting the tests of control

-This are tests which preliminary determine if the key controls in an organization are well designed.
+This is tests which preliminary determine if the key controls in an organization are well designed.
 Consider this analogy which will explain the test of control.
 An accounting department X is tasked with the responsibility of documenting all serial numbers of shipping documents.